keith-balde-cbinsights/cds-graphql-poc/README.md

  3. **Query** - A read operation used to fetch data from the API.
  4. **Mutation** - A write operation used to modify data on the server.
  5. **Field** - The unit of data requested from a GraphQL API; corresponds to an attribute of a type.
  6. **Resolver** - A function that fetches data for a particular field in a GraphQL query or mutation.
+For example, the `Investments` resolver will fetch the investments for the field `investments` in a company type whenever the field is provided in the query.